PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Proposed Methodology

 The encoder processes the time series in a channel-independent manner.
-The input time series for the $c$-th channel is given by $x_e^{(c)}$.
+For the $c$-th channel, the input is first normalized via Revertible Instance Normalization~\citep{nie2022time} and projected to patch embeddings, yielding $x_e^{(c)} \in \mathbb{R}^{N \times d}$, where $N$ is the number of patches.
 The periodic information $\mathcal{P}_S$ (detailed in the next sub-section) is incorporated as input and shared uniformly across all channels.
 Suppose we have $E$ encoder layers.
 The overall equations for $l$-th layer are summarized as: